Do you have questions about embezzlement? Give Prosperident a call at 888-398-2327 or send an email to firstname.lastname@example.org

 Howard Farran: It was called the embezzlement risk assessment questionnaire?

 David Harris: Yeah, ERAQ for short and I’ll give you a statistic, and this is not mine.
 This one comes from the American Dental Association and what the ADA did about 7 or 8 years ago was they asked embezzlement victims how did you know that you were having a problem?
 I think this is a great number.
 Less than two-thirds of victims realized that they were being embezzled because of some kind of financial anomaly.
 The day she didn’t balance the bank deposit or their CPA found the embezzlement or something like that.
 More than two-thirds of embezzlers realized that they had a problem because the embezzler was acting like they were stealing.
 That’s the far bigger target, and I’d like to see your audience appreciate that focusing on how their staff are acting is far more likely to be productive, and coincidentally it takes a hell of a lot less time than trying to find financial anomalies in their practice.

 Howard Farran: How are their staff acting?

-David Harris: They don’t want to take vacations.
-They don’t want to cross train.
+David Harris: They don’t want to take a vacation.
+They don’t want to cross-train.
 They don’t want consultants in.
-They’re visible over spending or in financial distress.
+They’re visibly overspending or in financial distress.
 They show preparedness to cut ethical corners.
 All those things.
 It’s the ERAQ that’s what we measure, and we give people a score and-

 Howard Farran: You’re going to post that today on Dental Town?